rjferguson21/big-bang/charter/packages/authservice/Architecture.md

 Within Big Bang, logs are captured by fluentbit and shipped to elastic by default.

-### Monitoring

-The Big Bang authservice Helm release and values have been modified to use your Big Bang values to automatically toggle and capture metrics from the monitoring packages.

 ### Healthchecks

 The authservice Dockerfile includes a [healthcheck](https://repo1.dso.mil/dsop/istio-ecosystem/authservice/-/blob/master/Dockerfile#L23-24) and the authservice Helm Chart includes [liveness & readiness probes](https://repo1.dso.mil/platform-one/big-bang/apps/core/authservice/-/blob/main/chart/templates/deployment.yaml#L42-47) in its deployment: